lawmaster10/howcryptoworksbook/Part_09_Custody.md

 DeFi approvals are the most common institutional trap.
 Avoid **infinite allowances**, simulate transactions before signing, maintain allowlists, and defend against **address poisoning**.
 On **Bitcoin**, UTXO consolidation improves operations but can reduce privacy; use **PSBT** workflows and consider **Taproot/muSig** for scalable multi‑party policies.
 On **Ethereum and L2s**, separate **validator** and **withdrawal** credentials, assess bridge trust assumptions, and consider private relays for sensitive flows.

+### Exchange Plumbing and Proof‑of‑Reserves

+When assets sit on an exchange, you inherit the exchange’s solvency and operations risk.
+The practical “plumbing” that makes balances real includes how wallets are tiered across hot, warm, and cold storage, how margin and borrow/lend are accounted for, whether collateral is rehypothecated, and how losses are socialized through insurance funds and auto‑deleveraging in stress.

+“Proof‑of‑reserves” (PoR) is how an exchange demonstrates solvency.
+A useful PoR pairs on‑chain or custodian‑verified asset attestations with client‑verifiable liability proofs (so each customer can check inclusion and totals), clear exclusion proofs, and a published scope and cadence overseen by an independent party.
+Asset‑only snapshots, vague scopes, or one‑off announcements are not sufficient for professional assurance.

 ### Choosing a Path

 DAO and protocol teams typically use **Safe** on EVM for transparent governance and DeFi access, sometimes pairing it with a qualified custodian for strategic reserves.
 Active trading firms benefit from **MPC platforms** (e.g., Fireblocks, Copper) for speed and exchange connectivity while parking long‑term assets with a qualified custodian.
 Regulated funds and companies usually prefer **Anchorage**, **BitGo**, or **Coinbase Custody** as primary custodians and add MPC where policy allows.